Remaining Faithful through Persecution

 As Christians, we see the chaos in the world and continue looking up for the blessed hope of our Savior’s return.
 But still, He tarries, not willing that any should perish.
 The Great Harvest is coming, but God’s people have been asleep at their post.
 Instead of occupying until He returns, standing our ground and being the salt of the world, it seems the vast majority are only concerned about their own salvation, and instead of praying, sowing and reaping souls for the Kingdom, all we do is just “look up,” waiting for Jesus to come for US.

-As the 2023 dawns, I can’t help but wonder what it will bring.
-Because we are God’s children, we can rejoice in the hope that we have in our Lord and Savior, Jesus Christ.
-But we also dread the coming persecution that Scripture clearly tells us is only going to get worse before that great and terrible day of the LORD.
+As the 2024 dawns, I can’t help but wonder what it will bring.
+Because we are God’s children, we can rejoice in the hope that we have in our Lord and Savior, but we can also dread the coming persecution that Scripture clearly tells us is only going to get worse.

-Christ tells us in Matthew 24 the signs we should recognize for His return – false pastors, wars and rumors of wars, famines, pestilence and earthquakes in diverse places.
-These, he proclaimed ibn verse 8 are just the beginning of sorrows.
+Christ warns us in Matthew 24 of the signs we should recognize of His return – false pastors, wars and rumors of wars, famines, pestilence and earthquakes in diverse places.
+These, he proclaimed in verse 8 are just the beginning of sorrows.

 As New Year’s Eve rolls around, many will gather in Times Square and other major cities around the world to celebrate.
 They will drink, they will sing and glorify the sins of this world.
 Our nation and our world are confused, deceived, lost, and perishing.
 And few there be that care enough to wash the scales from their eyes, wake from their stupor and claim the POWER that Christ gave His followers — the power to be soldiers of the cross, life-changers, soul-winners, Gospel-of-the-Kingdom preachers and teachers — and servant-hearted ministers.